Created on

 diagnose hardware sysinfo interrupts

-Do run the command multiple times to ensure the counter does increase and from the above output, it may trigger CPU3 to be high due to debug parsing out via console (ttys0).
-Use the below command to disable debug output to the console where is not usually used as the output is slower than SSH:
+Do run the command multiple times to ensure the counter does increase, and from the above output, it may trigger CPU3 to be high due to debug parsing out via console (ttys0).
+Use the below command to disable debug output to the console, which is not usually used as the output is slower than SSH: